pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/4_windows_install.md

 Open your terminal (powershell by default on windows) then proceed to install with the following command :

-- `.\cells.exe install`
+- `.\cells.exe configure`

 > Note, on powershell (terminal) the keys to navigate are H-J-K-L ( J = UP, K = DOWN).

-The binary will ask you to choose a mean of installation :
+The binary will ask you to choose how to run the installation :

-- **browser based**: will open a browser tab with an intuitive installer.
+- **Browser based**: will open a browser tab with an intuitive installer.
 - **command line interface**: for advanced users, pretty straight forward.

-There is also multiple ways to add TLS to your installation:

 Then, provide your database information and you are good to go.